 The Ninth is a laid-back neighbourhood eatery for those fortunate enough to frequent well-heeled Fitzrovia.

-With a vibrant counter area downstairs and a more formal dining room above, the whole place exudes a friendly and welcoming vibe.
+With a vibrant counter area downstairs and a more formal dining room above, I love that the whole place exudes a friendly and welcoming vibe.

 As for the menu, it is divided into raw, cured, fish, meat, snacks and salads, and it is suggested that two diners share a range of dishes.

-Popping in for a couple of informal sharing plates is also encouraged.
+Popping in for a couple of informal sharing plates is also encouraged, which I think makes a refreshing approach to Michelin-starred dining in London.

 An emphasis on the Mediterranean is evident in both the delicious flavours and attractive appearance of the food.